teni280/weather_station/README.md

 The code in this repository creates a simple web page that displays current weather information, including temperature and humidity.
 Here's an overview of how it works:

-- The web page structure is defined in the `index.html` file.
+- The web page structure and styling is defined in the `index.html` file.
-- Styling is applied through the `style.css` file.
 - Real-time weather data is obtained and displayed using the JavaScript code in `script.js`.
 - The Socket.IO library is used to establish a connection for real-time updates.
 It listens for a 'data' event and updates the temperature and humidity values accordingly.